DevL0rd/SkyNX/README.md

 ## Features
  * Stream PC games with audio to switch at 60fps!
  * Handles up to 4 JoyCon pairs.
 (4 Players at once!)
  * Optionally disable video  to use the JoyCons as remotes on PC!
- * Disabling video doesn't disale audio so you can use you Switch as a remote with audio through headphones!
+ * Optionally disable audio.
+ * Optionally swap A and B AND X and Y.
  * Handles basic touch input.
  * Handles right click.
 (Touch with 1 finger, tap with the second)
  * Handles scrolling.
 (Your standard 2 finger scroll.)